markpeace/kingscanvas/docs/LOGS/PRS/pr-0027-epoch-0010-pr3-final-hotfix-langchain-removal.md

 branch: work
 related_prompts:
   - prompt-0125
+  - prompt-0126
 epoch: 0010-prompt-refinement
 notes: |
   Removes remaining LangChain usage from the step-generation workflow, routes prompting through the PR-3 step prompt, enforces the PR-2 OpenAI client, and preserves model provenance in the returned suggestions.
+Follow-up fixes address type-safety for the enforced model when invoking the OpenAI responses API.